turgu1/Chess-InkPlate/README.md

 ### Fonts cleanup

-All fonts have been subsetted to Latin-1 plus some usual characters.
+All (non-chess) fonts have been subsetted to Latin-1 plus some usual characters.
 The `fonts/orig` folder in the GitHub project contains all original fonts that are processed using the script `fonts/subsetter.sh`.
 This script uses the Python **pyftsubset** tool that is part of the **fontTools** package.
 To install the tool, you need to execute the following command:

 ```bash
 $ pip install fonttools brotli zopfli